bartleyn/cmsc23310RAFT/chistributed/Project_README.txt

 		-conception and implementation of phantom log entries -

+	Nathan
+		-Applying entries from the log to the state machine, pseudocode and implementation -Working with Aaron on the second implementation of the get requests -Working on forwarding client requests to the leader, before we decided to opt for availability -Designing the structure of the log
+		-Testing scripts

 How to run a node:
 	python broker.py -e "python raft_node.py" -s <script name>